unremarkablegames/unremarkablegames.github.io/games/voidstone/voidstone_gdd.md

 * Chapter 8: At the entrance, Thalior provides you with a crystal sword said to shatter the Voidstone and destroy Nyxara.
 The player fights through the chamber and confronts the Voidstone.
 Nyxara pleads for mercy, presenting a choice: either shatter the gem or provide her with specific materials she claims will reseal her prison.
 If you shatter the gem, the credits roll.
 If you provide the materials, she creates a powerful boss that must be defeated, after which Nyxara is weakened and Thalior is able to reseal the Voidstone.

 ## Gameplay
-In Voidstone, players command a party of six adventurers through a sprawling subterranean metropolis using first-person, grid-based movement.
-The heart of gameplay revolves around strategic party management with permanent death consequences.
-Invested fragments can be recovered from fallen heroes, and replacement party members can be recruited at the City Hub.
+In Voidstone, the player commands a single Awakened hero through a sprawling subterranean metropolis using top-down, grid-based movement.
+The heart of gameplay revolves around strategic character development with consequences for death.
+Invested fragments can be recovered upon death.
 Combat unfolds through turn-based tactical battles where positioning, initiative, and action economy drive strategic decisions.
-As players defeat monsters, they collect fragments to invest in a classless progression system, allowing complete freedom in character development across various skill trees including combat abilities and magical schools.
+As the player defeats monsters, they collect fragments to invest in a classless progression system, allowing complete freedom in character development across various skill trees including combat abilities and magical schools.

 The journey through Voidstone's depths features zone-based difficulty progression, environmental puzzles, and hidden secrets waiting to be discovered.
-Players will manage a shared inventory, craft and enchant equipment, and interact with NPCs through text-based dialogue.
-The City Hub serves as the central base of operations, where recruitment, crafting, enchanting, and quest management take place as players venture deeper into the mysterious metropolis to confront the force behind the Voidstone.
+The player will manage their inventory, craft and enchant equipment, and interact with NPCs through text-based dialogue.
+The City Hub serves as the central base of operations, where crafting, enchanting, and quest management take place as the hero ventures deeper into the mysterious metropolis to confront the force behind the Voidstone.

 ### World & Exploration
-- **First-Person Grid Movement:** Navigate a vast subterranean metropolis in cardinal directions
+- **Top-Down Grid Movement:** Navigate a vast subterranean metropolis in cardinal directions
 - **Zone-Based Difficulty:** Areas have fixed challenge levels with corresponding better rewards
 - **Environmental Challenges:** Traps, puzzles, and hazards that can be detected and mitigated with skills
 - **Hidden Content:** Secret areas and optional storylines discovered through thorough exploration